 No. I’m not a total beeotch you know.

 Does it mean that he wasn’t a total asshole when he said the thing about your sister’s hip size?
-Your beautiful smart sister who would do anything for anyone -and what kind of standard of beauty is that anyhow- what’s next animal cruelty and the KKK?
-Does it mean that it was okay that she said nothing when that skeasy guy from the office was obviously hitting on her in his “let’s have coffee and talk marketing strategy at 7pm on a Friday night” email -because no amount of friendly wholesome emoji-ing is going to cover up that agenda-?
+Your beautiful smart sister who would do anything for anyone —and what kind of standard of beauty is that anyhow?
+What’s next, animal cruelty and the KKK?
+Does it mean that it was okay that she said nothing when that skeezy guy from the office was obviously hitting on her in his “let’s have coffee and talk marketing strategy at 7pm on a Friday night” email?
+No amount of friendly wholesome emoji-ing is going to cover up that agenda.
 Nope.
 That wasn’t cool.
 You know it.
 Your besties know it.
 9.83/10 Cosmo readers would agree.

 And are you supposed to just be OKAY with it?
 Let it slide?
 Sweep it under the rug that is so piled high with sweepings it is more of a hill than a rug now?